Georgia residents torn between desire to return to work and fear of coronavirus resurgence

 “Thank you Governor Brian Kemp and our state leaders, health leaders and Georgia National Guard,” he wrote on Twitter.
 “Buy, hire, trade and dine in Marietta.
 Godspeed.
 Seek out Marietta businesses.”

 Tumlin’s position is in sharp contrast to other political leaders in the state.
-Atlanta’s Mayor Keisha Lance Bottoms said she was not told by the governor that he planned to do this and said, “I don’t see that it’s based on anything logical,” the Deomocrat told the media.
+Atlanta’s Mayor Keisha Lance Bottoms said she was not told by the governor that he planned to do this and said, “I don’t see that it’s based on anything logical,” the Democrat told the media.

 Atlanta resident, Sean Simmons, 45, an automobile detailer, who was walking to get a takeout sandwich in the East Atlanta Village neighborhood, said that he was in favor of opening businesses but was not sure if it was too soon.